james-alex/date_time_format/README.md

 interval counted that will be included in the count.
 I.e. minutes are `1` degree removed from hours, and seconds are `2` degrees removed from hours but only `1` degree removed from minutes.

+__Note:__ Weeks can be excluded as an interval of time by setting the [excludeWeeks] parameter to `true`, and will not be counted as a degree of time in regards to [levelOfPrecision].

 ```dart
 final timeOffset = dateTime.add(Duration(days: 3, hours: 6, minutes: 30, seconds: 15));